WTTG: News operation

-In late August 2013, WTTG began using the AFD #10 broadcast flag to present their newscasts in letterboxed widescreen for viewers watching on cable television through 4:3 television sets; with the move, it became the second station in the Washington, D.C. market (behind WUSA) to broadcast to utilize the AFD #10 flag.
+In late August 2013, WTTG began using the AFD No. 10 broadcast flag to present their newscasts in letterboxed widescreen for viewers watching on cable television through 4:3 television sets; with the move, it became the second station in the Washington, D.C. market (behind WUSA) to broadcast to use the AFD No. 10 flag.

-On June 16, 2014, WTTG expanded its weekday morning newscasts with the addition of an hour-long block at 10:00 a.m.
-This was followed on July 12 by the addition of a two-hour Saturday morning newscast from 7:00 to 9:00 a.m. and the July 13 expansion of its existing Sunday morning newscast to two hours from 7:00 to 9:00 a.m.
+On June 16, 2014, WTTG expanded its weekday morning newscasts with the addition of an hour-long block at 10 am.
+This was followed on July 12 by the addition of a two-hour Saturday morning newscast from 7 to 9 a.m. and the July 13 expansion of its existing Sunday morning newscast to two hours from 7 to 9 am.

 On June 5, 2017, WTTG added an additional half-hour to its late-night news block, titled The Final 5.
 This makes WTTG among the very few stations to extend their late newscast to midnight and one of three Fox affiliates (Kansas City's WDAF and Atlanta's WAGA-TV are the others) to air a two-hour late-night news block.
-On July 17 of the same year, WTTG began producing its primetime nightly newscasts for sister station WDCA titled Fox 5 News on the Plus (but are titled on-air as Fox 5 News at 8pm).
-The weeknight editions, which are run for a half-hour from 8:00 to 8:30 p.m. and from 9:00 to 9:30 p.m. were originally anchored by the 10:00 p.m. team of Tony Perkins, Shawn Yancy and meteorologist Sue Palka, while the weekend editions are run from 7:00 to 8:00 p.m. on Saturday and from 7:00 to 7:30 p.m. on Sunday.
+On July 17 of the same year, WTTG began producing its primetime nightly newscasts for sister station WDCA titled Fox 5 News on the Plus (but are titled on-air as Fox 5 News at 8 pm).
+The weeknight editions, which are run for a half-hour from 8 to 8:30 p.m. and from 9 to 9:30 p.m. were originally anchored by the 10 p.m. team of Tony Perkins, Shawn Yancy and meteorologist Sue Palka, while the weekend editions are run from 7 to 8 p.m. on Saturday and from 7 to 7:30 p.m. on Sunday.

-On July 8, 2019, WTTG become the third station in the Washington media market to debut an hour-long 4:00 p.m. newscast after WJLA-TV and WRC-TV (WUSA was the first station in the market to debut an hour-long 4:00 p.m. newscast in 1989; however, it was also the first to cancel the 4:00 p.m. newscast, which happened in 2000).
+On July 8, 2019, WTTG become the third station in the Washington media market to debut an hour-long 4 p.m. newscast after WJLA-TV and WRC-TV (WUSA was the first station in the market to debut an hour-long 4 p.m. newscast in 1989; however, it was also the first to cancel the 4 p.m. newscast, which happened in 2000; WUSA has since revived its 4 p.m. newscast, which happened in September 2023).